Spain Wine Tours: a Guide to Sherry Wines

 Oloroso – The name means “scented,” and this variety is a richer wine with a dark golden color.
 It is also the most alcoholic, between 18 and 20%.
 Oloroso sherries are described as walnut-y and sometimes with a hint of caramel, and they pair well with rich meats and flavorful cheeses.
 They are naturally dry, but can be made into a sweetened version called Cream Sherry.

-Palo Cortado - This rare type of sherry begins as a Fino ("under flor") and becomes an Amontillado (when the flor dies off inexplicably or is killed off by fortification or filtration).
+Palo Cortado – You might have to search for this rare type of sherry on wine tours in Spain.
+It begins as a Fino (“under flor”) and becomes an Amontillado (when the flor dies off inexplicably or is killed off by fortification or filtration).
 It ends up more similar to an Oloroso, also 18 to 20% alcohol by volume, and is reddish-brown in color.

 Cream Sherry – A blended sherry, they are usually Oloroso or Amontillado sherries that have been sweetened with Pedro Ximénez grapes.
 They are rich and dark, smooth in texture, and pair well with rich desserts.